syh7/DnDwiki/src/main/resources/parsed/inquisitors/sessions arc 2/session 13 - finding a flower.md

-# Sessie 13 - Finding a Flower
+# Session 13 - Finding a Flower

 > "Lycanthropy is just forced druidism" - Sjoerd